mohyehia/todo-client/README.md

 angular app for implementing todos service

+## TodoService Api
+You can find the service api at this url [todo-api](https://github.com/mohyehia/todo-app).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.